What is a prefab fireplace?

 We are finding that many homeowners who remodel the fireplace by installing a new facade don’t realize that the prefab fireplace may already be at the end of its life span.
 These facades can be very expensive.

-When the prefab fireplace has to be replaced, the facade will have to be removed.
+When the prefab fireplace has to be replaced, the facade may have to be removed.
 For that reason, we recommend timing the remodel of a new facade at the same time that a new prefab fireplace is installed.

 First things first, always have your prefab fireplace inspected and maintained by a CSIA Certified Chimney Sweep on an annual basis so you can safely enjoy your fireplace and get the most amount of life span out of your system.